muratk3n/thirdwave/en/README.md

 ---

 Mistakes here, mistake over there..
 There is difference in scale here.
-Their ppl did not say 'we are all Amish' and one founder did not change his name to George GrandAncestorAmish.
-You are not comparing apples and oranges at this point, but apples with.. hoola hoops.
+Their founder did not say 'we are all Amish' and change his name to George GrandAncestorAmish.
+You are not comparing apples and oranges at this point, but apples with hoola hoops...
 Doorknobs..
 That is the sad truth.

 ---